ericosur/ericosur-snippet/python3/emoji/README.md

-# readme
+# README

-[TOC]
+If you want to update emoji related data, just see section [2024-02-06]

-This readme describes how to translate emoji icons into unicode sequence for maximum compatability without losing any code.
+This README describes how to translate emoji icons into unicode sequence for maximum compatability without losing any code.
 Normally using utf-8 encoding could keep most of information and ok to exchange.
 But emoji are not always perfectly editable in the editor.
 Currently I suggest that use **unicode